Cross-Modal Distillation for RGB-Depth Person Re-Identification: Introduction

-Person re-identification is an important function in many monitoring and surveillance applications, such as multi-camera target tracking, pedestrian detection in autonomous driving, access control in biometrics, search and retrieval in video surveillance, and forensics~\cite{Gong2014,Karanam2018,zheng2016}, and, as such, has gained much attention in recent years.
-Given the query image of an individual captured over a network of distributed cameras, person re-identification seeks to recognize that individual based on a gallery of previously-captured images~\cite{Tan2018}.
+Person re-identification is an important function in many monitoring and surveillance applications, such as multi-camera target tracking, pedestrian tracking in autonomous driving, access control in biometrics, search and retrieval in video surveillance, and forensics~\cite{Gong2014,zheng2016}, and, as such, has gained much attention in recent years.
+Given the query image of an individual captured using a network of distributed cameras, person re-identification seeks to recognize that same individual over time within a gallery of previously-captured images~\cite{Tan2018}.

-Traditionally, person re-identification involves recognizing individuals over a network of non-overlapping cameras that sense in the same RGB modality.
-State-of-the-art single modal methods based on RGB images can be categorized as either feature learning based methods, that seek to learn robust and discriminant feature representations from person samples \cite{farenzena2010person,bhuiyan2014person,wu2015viewpoint,li2013learning,liu2014fly,Zhou2017sim}, or distance learning based methods, that seek to learn an effective distance metric that can minimize the difference between persons from different cameras \cite{liao2015person,liao2015efficient,paisitkriangkrai2015learning,xiong2014person,Yang2018}.
-Single-modal re-identification remains a very challenging problem due to low resolution images, occlusions, misalignments, background clutter, motion blur, and variations in pose and illumination.
-Moreover, most of the state-of-the-art methods \cite{farenzena2010person,bhuiyan2014person,cheng2011custom,panda2017unsupervised,liao2015person,Ahmed2015} rely on the assumption that people do not usually change their clothing, i.e., their appearance across views remains same, which is unsuitable for long-term monitoring and surveillance.

-New sensors to capture high-definition signals, like lidars and radars which sense in the depth modality, allow to expand on sensing capabilities, and are paving the way for innovative, next-generation monitoring and surveillance technologies.
-This paper focuses on deep neural networks for cross-modal person re-identification that allow sensing between RGB and depth modalities.
-Deep neural networks are highly successful at performing high-level visual recognition tasks due to their capacity to learn important low- and intermediate-level features from the raw image data.
-These networks are trained with labeled image data from both modalities, and then allow to recognize a person captured using either the RGB or depth sensor.
-Note that these networks differ from methods in literature for multi-modal person re-identification, where RGB and depth representations are combined (often normalized and concatenated) to improve performance~\cite{Pala2016,Mogelmose,John2013,Satta2013,wu20172}.
+Re-identification remains a challenging problem in real world applications due to low resolution images, occlusions, miss-alignments, background clutter, motion blur, and variations in pose, scale and illumination.
+This paper focuses on the cross-modal variant of this task, which requires matching a person's appearance across RGB and depth modalities.
+Figure \ref{schemes} visualizes the difference between the conventional single modality re-identification task (Figure \ref{schemesingmod}) and the cross-modal re-identification task (Figure \ref{schemecrossmod}) addressed in this work.